hitvoice/DrQA/README.md

 <img src="https://rawgit.com/hitvoice/DrQA/master/img/vocab.svg" width="500">

 26% words are different in top 1000 words of the two vocabularies.
-When finetuning 1000 most frequent question words instead of 1000 most frequent words, about 1.5% boost of F1 score is observed.
+When tuning 1000 most frequent question words instead of 1000 most frequent words, about 1.5% boost of the F1 score is observed.

 ### Author
 The author of this project is [Runqi Yang](https://hitvoice.github.io/page/about/).
-Thanks Jun Yang for code review and advice.
+Thanks to Jun Yang for code review and advice.

 Most of the pytorch model code is borrowed from [Facebook/ParlAI](https://github.com/facebookresearch/ParlAI/) under a BSD-3 license.